Hilko113/jellyfin-nfc-bridge/README.md

       * Use the search bar under the "Movies" or "Albums" section to find media from your Jellyfin library.
       * On the search results page, find the correct item.
-      * Enter a simple, one-word, lowercase **Trigger Word** (e.g., `inception`, `darkside`).
+      * Enter a simple, one-word, lowercase **Trigger Word** (e.g., `inception`).
 This is the word you will use in the URL.
       * Click **"Add to Database"**.

 4.  **Trigger Playback:**
     You're all set\!
 To start playback, simply access the URL with your trigger word.
-For example, if your server is at `192.168.1.50` and your trigger word is `inception`, you would use:
+For example, if your server is at `192.168.1.100` and your trigger word is `inception`, you would use:

     ```
     http://192.168.1.100/inception